redkite-labs/redkitecms-docs/book/install-redkite-cms.rst

 .. code-block:: text

     php composer.phar update

 Install other dependencies
 --------------------------

-As of the 1.1.2 release, RedKite CMS does not require the **yui compressor** package, so you can choose the minifier tool you prefer or none.
+As of the 1.1.2 release, RedKite CMS does not require the **yui compressor** package, so you can choose the minifier tool you prefer, or not use either.

 Learn more about this topic on `Symfony2 website`_

 Add the RedKite CMS installer bundle to AppKernel
 -------------------------------------------------

-RedKite CMS Application comes with an installer which does the hard work.
+RedKite CMS Application comes with an installer which does all the hard work for you.
 You just need to enable it in your AppKernel file:

 .. code-block:: php